Closing the Gap on the Sample Complexity of 1-Identification: Proof of Upper Bound

-The second point is for each phase $k$, we set up a maximum pulling times of each arm in the exploration period, instead of maximum pulling times of the total pulling times (reference line index is to be added).
-The reason is the arm in a bracket $B$ is randomized, it is hard to analyze the required pulling times that a bracket need to output a $\hat{a}_k$.
+The second point is for each phase $k$, we set up a maximum pulling times of each arm in the exploration period, rather than a budget on the total number of exploration pulls across the bracket (Line \ref{alg-line:run-out-of-budget} and \ref{line-alg:maximum-N_a-ee}).
+This modification is motivated by the randomization of arms within each bracket: with randomized arm assignments, it becomes difficult to track how a \emph{total} budget is required for the bracket to produce a candidate $\hat{a}_k$.